BardOfCodes/wacky/README.md

 ## Why?

 Do we really need to do this?
 I think generally in longer research projects configurations eventually do get large and unwieldy.
 At that point, it helps to do changes programmatically.
-This fits my usecase, may not be right for all situations!
+This fits my usecase, but it may not be right for your usecase!

 ### Drawbacks with Alternatives